willemvlh/saxon-server/README.md

 This application exposes an HTTP API to perform XSLT and XQuery transformations using the Saxon processor.

+## Installing

+There are two ways of installing the application:

+* Download the JAR file from the Releases section on GitHub.
+* By using Docker: `$ docker pull ghcr.io/willemvlh/saxon-server:latest`

 ## Running

 Start the server by running `java -jar saxon-2.x.jar`.